cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Round(SparseMatrix x, int decP = 0)
           SparseColVec Round(SparseColVec x, int decP = 0)
           SparseRowVec Round(SparseRowVec x, int decP = 0)
-   Param:
+   Parameters:
+       x:
-      | x:  The double-precision floating-point number or complex number or each element in a vector or matrix to be rounded.
+         The double-precision floating-point number or complex number or each element in a vector or matrix to be rounded.
+       decP:
-      | decP:  The number of decimal places to round to.
+            The number of decimal places to round to.
 Default is 0 (rounds to nearest integer).
 Must be between 0 and 15.
    Returns:
        A double value rounded to the specified number of decimal places.
    Example: